douglascraigschmidt/LiveLessons/SearchStreamForkJoin/README.md

   (i.e., no Java 8 parallel streams) to demonstrate "raw" fork-join pool programming.

 .
-RecursiveTraversalStreams -- This example implements an "embarrassingly parallel" program that uses the Java 7 fork-join framework and Java 8 sequential and/or parallel streams to search for phrases in a recursive directory folder containing the works of Shakespeare.
+RecursiveTraversal -- This example implements an "embarrassingly parallel" program that uses the Java 7 fork-join framework and a "recursive traversal" strategy to search for phrases in a recursive directory folder containing the works of Shakespeare.
 This example is loosely based on the tutorial at http://www.oracle.com/technetwork/articles/java/fork-join-422606.html, but is much more powerful and interesting.

-.
-RecursiveTraversalFutures -- This example implements an "embarrassingly parallel" program that uses the Java 7 fork-join framework and the Java 8 completable futures framework to search for phrases in a recursive directory folder containing the works of Shakespeare.